-- (1) Includes the effects of a pre-tax, non-recurring refund of \$22.4 million for unlocated class members associated with the coordinated settlement of three class action lawsuits in the state of New Jersey. - (2) Same store revenue for each period presented includes revenues only of stores open and operated by us throughout the full period and the comparable prior period. - (3) EBITDA is defined as operating profit plus depreciation (exclusive of depreciation of rental merchandise), amortization of intangibles and non-recurring litigation settlements.
+- (1) Includes the effects of a pre-tax legal reversion of \$22.4 million for unlocated class members associated with the coordinated settlement of three class action lawsuits in the state of New Jersey. - (2)Includes the effects of a pre-tax legal settlement of \$52.0 million associated with the 2001 settlement of class action lawsuits in the states of Missouri, Illinois, and Tennessee. - (3) Same store revenue for each period presented includes revenues only of stores open and operated by us throughout the full period and the comparable prior period. - (4) EBITDA is defined as operating profit plus depreciation (exclusive of depreciation of rental merchandise), amortization of intangibles and non-recurring litigation settlements.
 EBITDA should not be considered as a substitute for income from operations, net income or cash flow from operating activities (as determined in accordance with generally accepted accounting principles) for the purpose of analyzing operating performance, financial position and cash flows.

-- (4) Excludes depreciation of rental merchandise and amortization other than amortization of intangible assets. - (5) Cash interest expense is defined as interest expense less amortization of financing fees.
+- (5) Excludes depreciation of rental merchandise and amortization other than amortization of intangible assets. - (6) Cash interest expense is defined as interest expense less amortization of financing fees.